 - Use no lick sprays: Using no lick sprays such as bitter apple or bitter orange can deter them from licking these areas.
 Unfortunately, this may not be something that you want to put on your furniture.

-If your dog is constantly licking themselves or something in the house, try to figure out what is causing these behaviors.
+If your dog is licking themselves or something in the house, try to figure out what is causing these behaviors.